cfelton/alt.hdl/README.md

     >> python test\_<example>

-Each completed example has a test and each example has verified the generated Verilog.
+Each completed example has a test and has verified the generated Verilog.
 Each incomplete example has Verilog stubs and tests.
 The incomplete examples tests can be run and indicate the non-implemented tests fail.

 Note, for the first four examples I probably will not make many changes since these were the versions used in the presentation.
-Because of different constraints I realize some language features were not used in the first four examples.
+Also, because of different constraints I realize some language features were not used in the first four examples.